dd32/td-gh-ex/README.txt

 * Added 2 new header layouts into Customizer settings
 * Added a bunch of Social Link settings to the header - Customize -> Social Links
 * Updated language .pot file
-Premium: Added option to change search to use WooCommerce Product Search Plugin - shortcode
+* PREMIUM: Added option to change search to use WooCommerce Product Search Plugin - shortcode

 #### 1.3.14
 * WooCommerce & TopShop CSS tweaks/fixes